-In accordance with the federal regulations of the Campus Security Act, the University of Alabama publishes both crime statistics for the three most recent calendar years and UA security-related policies and procedures.
+In accordance with the federal regulations of the Campus Security Act, The University of Alabama publishes both UA Gadsden Center crime statistics for the three most recent calendar years and UA Gadsden Center security-related policies and procedures.
 This information is distributed each year to enrolled students and current employees and is also made available to prospective employees and students.
-The University Police Department's Safer Living Guide informs our prospective and current students, faculty, and staff of the general procedures for reporting crimes both on and off campus and includes tips on preventing theft of property and crimes of violence, including physical and sexual assaults.
+The University Police Department's Safer Living Guide-Gadsden Center edition informs our prospective and current students, faculty, and staff to the general procedures for reporting crimes both on and off campus and includes tips on preventing theft of property and crimes of violence, including physical and sexual assaults.

 In compliance with 1998 amendments to the Campus Security Act (now known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act) and Department of Education regulations, the crime statistics published in this report illustrate: 1) the reporting of crime categories as specified below, 2) the reporting of specified hate crimes by category of bias against the victim (race, gender, religion, sexual orientation, ethnicity, national origin, gender identity and disability) and, 3) the reporting of violation arrests and referrals for campus disciplinary action as specified below.
-Each of these statistical categories are further broken down by geographic area: On-Campus (includes On-Campus Residential facilities), Non-Campus property; and Public Property (includes property within campus or immediately adjacent to it).
-See Crime Statistics Caveats for more information.
+Each of these statistical categories are further broken down by geographic area: On-Campus and Public Property (includes property within campus or immediately adjacent to it).
+(UA Gadsden Center has no Off-Campus Property or On-Campus Residential facilities and no recognized student organizations that own or control property outside of the UA Gadsden Center) See the section on Crime Statistics Caveats for more information.